 Holistic vets advise that a dog’s diet shouldn’t exceed 10% carbohydrates – not an easy thing to achieve since it usually means drastically increasing the percentage of meat and stretching the budget too far.
 For vegetarians and environmentalists, it’s also an ethical challenge.

-One route that many low-carb recipes take is to cut down on the amount of meat by adding beans.
+One route many low-carb recipes take is to cut the amount of meat by adding beans.
 And why not?
-One of the world’s longest living dogs, a UK collie named Bramble, lived to be 27 on a vegan diet loaded with lentils.
+One of the world’s longest-living dogs, a UK collie named Bramble, lived to be 27 on a vegan diet loaded with lentils.

-With all of this in mind, I put together an easy, affordable recipe for extremely low-carb dog biscuits that’s been a resounding success with each of the ten dogs who’ve tried them (even the two with sensitive stomachs!).
-Every ingredient packs a nutritional punch: the egg, flour and seeds are high in protein; the pumpkin adds potassium, anti-oxidants and beta-carotene; the coconut oil is anti-fungal and anti-bacterial, and aids the absorption of calcium and magnesium; the flax has omega-3 essential fatty acids; the turmeric is anti-inflammatory and a strong antioxidant; and the parsley adds folate, iron and flavonoids.
+With all of this in mind, I put together an easy, affordable recipe for extremely low-carb dog biscuits that’s been a resounding success.
+Every ingredient packs a nutritional punch: the egg, flour and seeds are high in protein; the pumpkin adds potassium, anti-oxidants and beta-carotene; the coconut oil is anti-fungal and anti-bacterial and aids the absorption of calcium and magnesium; the flax has omega-3 essential fatty acids; the turmeric is anti-inflammatory, and a strong antioxidant; and the parsley adds folate, iron and flavonoids.